okcoders/ok-coders-summer-2017-front-end/12-http-and-controllers/01-HTTP.md

 # The semantics of HTTP:

 HTTP is how two computers talk to each other.
-The way they talk is anthropomorphisized in the following dialog.
+The way they talk is anthropomorphized in the following dialog.

 The players:
 Craig: Client-Side